JuliaPy/SymPy.jl/README.md

 features of the SymPy library that makes working with SymPy objects a bit easier.

-The [tutorial](examples/tutorial.md) provides an overview.
-It is viewable as an `IJulia` notebook [here](http://nbviewer.ipython.org/github/JuliaPy/SymPy.jl/blob/master/examples/tutorial.ipynb).
-In addition, most of the SymPy tutorial has the `julia` counterparts illustrated starting from [index.html](http://htmlpreview.github.io/?https://github.com/JuliaPy/SymPy.jl/blob/master/examples/index.html).
+The documentation inludes an introduction document and a version of the SymPy tutorial translated from the Python syntax into Julia.

 ### Installation